telegraphio/rudder-terraform/README.md

 3. Clone this repo

 4. Change the S3 bucket name in `variables.tf`, bucket names are global scoped.
 If you get a conflict, you might have to use a different bucket name.
-You can also update EC2 type, volume size etc in the `variables.tf`
+You can also update EC2 type (default volume type is gp2), volume size (default volume size is 100GB), etc in the `variables.tf`

 5. `terraform init`